Tactile Modality Fusion for Vision-Language-Action Models: Methodology

 At each time step, the image input and language prompts are processed following the standard VLA pipeline.
 Input images are encoded into patch-level visual embeddings by the fused vision backbone.
 In parallel, tactile observations are encoded using a pretrained tactile representation model.
 This tactile embedding is then used to condition intermediate vision representations.

-The resulting tactile-conditioned visual features are projected into the language model input space and concatenated with text tokens.
-The decoder-only LLM subsequently performs autoregressive next-token prediction to generate discretized robot actions.
-The model treats action prediction as a standard next-token prediction task, where it represents continuous actions as discrete tokens in the LLM's output space.
-This design enables the reuse of pretrained language modeling capabilities while learning a grounded mapping from vision and language to robot actions.
+The resulting tactile-conditioned visual features are projected into the language model input space and concatenated with text tokens before being processed by the decoder-only LLM.
+The decoder's final hidden states are then passed to an MLP action head, which directly regresses continuous robot actions using an L1 regression objective.
+This design enables the model to jointly reason over visual, tactile, and language information while predicting continuous action chunks for robotic manipulation.